Emily Warner, Executive Director

 She graduated from West Virginia University in 1983 with a Bachelor of Science in Business Administration and a major in accounting.
-She is a CPA with over 20 years of accounting experience and is currently self-employed.
-She lives in Alexandria, Virginia with her husband, Michael, and children, Ashley and Matthew.
-They make frequent weekend trips “home” to West Virginia to spend time on the family farm.
+She is a CPA with 35 years of accounting experience and is currently employed as the CFO of a trade association.
+She lives in Alexandria, Virginia with her husband, Michael.
+They make frequent weekend trips ‘home’ to West Virginia to spend time enjoying the family farms.

 Mark Haynes, President

 Mark and his wife Caroline own land and have a solar off-grid cabin in Hampshire County.
 He first became familiar with the area by canoeing on the Cacapon River.
 He now spends untold hours trying to improve his forest stand through control of invasive plant species year around and management of the deer population during hunting season.
 He is currently President of Concordia Power, a small consulting firm focused on strategic services and implementation in the areas of advanced fission and fusion energy development.
 During his career, he has worked closely with federal agencies, national labs, universities and numerous domestic and foreign companies and concerns to advance the cause of better technology in the service of environmental and economic improvement.
 He has a Masters degree in Environmental Science from Miami University in Ohio and a BS in Environmental Science from Morehead State University in Kentucky.